DataBiosphere/toil/docs/index.rst

 * Support for databases and services:

-  For example, Apache Spark clusters can be created in seconds and easily integrated within a toil workflow as a service, with precisely defined time start and end times that fits with the flow of other jobs in the workflow.
+  For example, Apache Spark clusters can be created quickly and easily integrated within a toil workflow as a service, with precisely defined time start and end times that fits with the flow of other jobs in the workflow.